soramitsu/fearless-utils-iOS/README.md

 ### Scale
 ### Extrinsic

-An extirnsic builder is a convenient tool to form extrinsics by setting up necessary parameters.
+An extrinsic builder is a convenient tool to form extrinsics by setting up necessary parameters.
 It implements `ExtrinsicBuilderProtocol`:
 ```swift
 public protocol ExtrinsicBuilderProtocol: AnyObject {
     func with<A: Codable>(address: A) throws -> Self